 3. Gently and slowly wrap the dough tightly around the filling.
 Avoid letting air pockets between the dough and filling, because the air pockets can make the dumplings break when we cook them.

 To make Vietnamese glutinous rice balls, you need glutinous rice flour, mung bean, shredded coconut (optional), coconut milk and regular sugar.
 Apparently, there are two types (at least as far as I know) of glutinous rice flour.
 The first type is made from grinding sticky rice finely with water.
-It seems Vietnamese or Thai glutinous rice flour sold in the U.S. is this type, and it is the best for making these dumplings.
+Vietnamese or Thai glutinous rice flour sold in Asian grocery store is this type, and it is the best for making these dumplings.
 The second type is made from grinding just sticky rice, for example, Japanese mochiko flour belongs to this category.
 If you make these dumplings with this flour, the end product is not as soft as using the first type.
 Therefore, please check to make sure you purchase the right flour.
 The ingredient list of the flour should say glutinous rice and water.
+For your reference, this is the glutinous rice flour brand I usually buy.

 The ginger syrup requires fresh ginger and palm sugar.
 You can easily tell from its name that palm sugar is made from palm tree.
 It has a light caramel color, and its sweetness doesn’t feel as sharp as white sugar.
 Using palm sugar gives the syrup a beautiful golden color which is a little lighter than the color of honey.
 You can find palm sugar at Asian grocery stores.